Russian Program Courses

 RUS 99 Internship.
 Fieldwork at a business, school, government, or community service location that involves substantial use of Russian language (150 hours, full credit; 75 hours, half credit).
 Weekly journal or project in Russian.
 Students must arrange faculty advising on campus and professional supervision at the site.
 May count for the major with prior consent.

-RUS 123 Russia Today: Business and Politics.
+RUS 123 Today's Russia: Business and Politics.
 Language course for advanced students of Russian, including native/near-native speakers, focusing on issues of contemporary Russia through the lens of political and business.
 Topics include the changing business climate within the post-Soviet political landscape, the rise of nationalism and state power, income inequality and new class structures and issues of migration and the gastarbeiter (guest worker).
 Course material includes newspaper and magazine articles, television reporting, documentaries, and the Internet.
 Work includes essays and oral reports, and oral exam and a final paper.
 All work and materials in Russian.
 Prerequisite: Russian 121/122 or consent.

-RUS 125 Russia Today: Society and Culture.
+RUS 125 Today's Russia: Society and Culture.
 Language course for advanced students of Russian, including native/near-native speakers, focusing on society and culture in contemporary Russia.
 Topics include the revival of the culture industry and its role in the creation of a resurgent Russia and a new 21st century, post-soviet, Russian national identity and society.
 Course materials include literature, film, music, TV, pop culture and pulp fiction, and the internet.
 Work includes essays, oral reports and an independent research project.
 All work and materials in Russian.
-Prerequisites: RUSS 122 or placement exam and permission of instructor.

 Courses Taught in English